baharanm/baharanm.github.io/_projects/4_project.md

 ---
 layout: page
-title: Robustness agains Spurious Correlations
+title: Spurious Correlations
 description: Robust traing against spurious correlations
 img: assets/img/spurious.png
 importance: 3
-category: work
+category: robustness
 ---

 <!-- Spurious correlations that degrade model generalization or lead the model to be right for the wrong reasons are one of the main robustness concerns for real-world deployments.  -->